castellanos-dev/jwt-allauth/docs/source/api_endpoints.rst

 - **/refresh/** (POST)

-    - refresh
+    - refresh (from cookie by default)

-  Returns: access, refresh
+  Returns: access, refresh (in cookie by default)

   Reverse name: token_refresh